How to File Your Taxes for Free

 If you want tax preparation, but you do not qualify for the free services, then you will need to search for someone who can provide tax preparation services.
 But do not fall for tax scams.
 Every year the IRS lists the most common types of scams.

-IRS concludes "Dirty Dozen" list of tax scams for 2019: Agency encourages taxpayers to remain vigilant year-round | Internal Revenue Service
+IRS concludes "Dirty Dozen" list of tax scams: Agency encourages taxpayers to remain vigilant year-round | Internal Revenue Service

 To find someone competent to do your taxes, ask friends, family, and coworkers for referrals.
 Tax preparers, CPAs, attorneys, and enrolled agents are authorized by the IRS to file other people’s tax returns.
 Every paid tax preparer must have a preparer tax notification number, or PTIN.
 Since anyone can apply for a PTIN, it is not indicative of expertise or experience.
 However, the IRS does keep a directory of everyone who has a PTIN, the RPO Preparer Directory, which can be searched by the public.